The Tale Of An STK Inspection (MOT test)December 1, 2018

-Now he turns to face me – it seems he has something to tell me
+Now he turns and faces me – it seems he has something to tell me

 With his Czech accent and in perfect English, he says:

-My arm darts out and at the same time I feel the widest grin ever explode across my face.
+My arm darts out and my face explodes into the widest grin ever.
 The

-young punk efficient young inspector too extends his arm and a firm but friendly handshake happens between us.
-His face also bears a smile.
+young punk efficient young inspector too extends his arm and a firm but friendly handshake happens.
+His face also breaking into a smile.

 He finishes up his official paperwork and my Yeti is free to go, with me in tow, clutching a fresh, two-year STK pass certificate.

 My Yeti has endured a grilling, that’s for sure.
 But when all is said and done, she’s as healthy and as wonderful and as beautiful as can be.

 And I adore the tarmac she graces ( in case you couldn’t tell).